-Measurement Hash Algorithm Selection <algorithm selection=""> TPM2_PCR_Allocate command sent to the TPM by FW.
+<algorithm selection=""> TPM2_PCR_Allocate command sent to the TPM by FW.
 Requires Platform Authorization or Physical Presence.
 Sets the Hash Algorithm of the specified PCR bank to the selected algorithm.
-Requires a reboot.</algorithm> Authorization or Physical Presence.
-Sets the Hash Algorithm of the specified PCR
+Requires a reboot</algorithm> bank to the selected algorithm.
+Requires a reboot.